onja-org/music-of-madagascar/s/simonda.md

 ![Image of simonda](simonda.jpg)

-This artist started in 2000 as a dancer in Jerry Marcoss's group, but in 2013 she started to singon her own group.She became famous since 2015 until now.
+This artist started in 2000 as a dancer in Jerry Marcoss's group, but in 2013 she started to sing on her own group.She became famous since 2015 until now.

 **Genre:** Kawitry and Salegy